Skip to content

 - Before testing, Mac users must first set System Preferences:Keyboard:Full Keyboard Access:All controls.

-- To check for all errors at once, use SortSite, available in the VCL or as an individual download.
-To get a personal copy contact email@example.com.
+- To check for all errors at once, use the automated web accessibility scanner.
+To have an account created, please email firstname.lastname@example.org.